ComNets-Bremen/RIMFading/README.md

 The RIMfading model has a number of configurable parameters that are defined in the 'RIMFading.ned'.
 Each of these parameters has a default value and if they are required to be changed, use the `omnetpp.ini` file to set these changed values.
 The following list provides the parameters specific to the RIMFading model.

 - 'a' & 'b' - Distribution parameters of a Weibull distribution.
-These parameters  are used for random number distribution                 that produces floating-point(default a = 1.5 , b = 1);
+These parameters  are used for random number distribution                 that produces floating-point(default a is 1.5 & b is 1);
 - 'model'   - The RIMfading model is implemented in 2D and 3D.
 This parameter is used to specify the type of the model                     (default is 2D);
 - 'k'       - For the fading phenomena the Rician distribution is used.
-This parameter is used to calculate path loss for                   Rician fading (default is 8dB).
+This parameter is used to calculate  the path loss                 for Rician fading (default is 8dB).
-- 'DOI'     - Unlike other propagation models, RIMfading is close to real scenarious.
-One of the parameter that makes the                   model more realistic is degree of irregularity(DOI).
+- 'DOI'     - Unlike other propagation models, RIMfading is close to real scenarios.
+One of the parameter that makes the                   model more realistic is degree of irregularity (DOI).
 This parameter shows how irregular the radio range is                   (default is 0.006).

 Support